Jiahuiqu/PSRF-DiffNet/README.md

 ```
 @ARTICLE{10745532,
-  author={Qu, Jiahui, and He, Jie, and Li, Yunsong, and Dong, Wenqian and Liu, Sen},
+  author={Qu, Jiahui and He, Jie, and Li, Yunsong and Dong, Wenqian and Liu, Sen},
   journal={IEEE Transactions on Geoscience and Remote Sensing},
   title={Progressive Synergistic Registration and Fusion Diffusion Network For Unregistered Hyperspectral and Multispectral Image Fusion},
   year={2025},